John Sainsbury, Baron Sainsbury of Preston Candover: Early life

 He was the son of Alan Sainsbury, Baron Sainsbury, and the nephew of Sir Robert Sainsbury.
 His younger brothers were Simon and Timothy, former Conservative Minister of Trade; David Sainsbury, former Labour Minister for Science, was a cousin.
 His great-grandparents, John James Sainsbury and Mary Ann Staples, established a grocer's at 173 Drury Lane in 1869 which became the British supermarket chain Sainsbury's.
-He was sometimes referred to as "Mr JD" Sainsbury (which was what he was known as when working for Sainsbury's).
+When working for Sainsbury's he was sometimes referred to as "Mr JD Sainsbury".

-Sainsbury was Head Boy of Sandroyd School, before heading to Stowe School and Worcester College, Oxford, reading History.
+Sainsbury was Head Boy of Sandroyd School, before heading to Stowe School and then Worcester College, Oxford, where he studied History.